How To: Brainstorming for Team Building and Problem Solving

 Ensure everyone participating in the brainstorm session understands and agrees the aim of the session (eg, to formulate a new job description for a customer services clerk; to formulate a series of new promotional activities for the next trading year; to suggest ways of improving cooperation between the sales and service departments; to identify costs saving opportunities that will not reduce performance or morale, etc).
 Keep the brainstorming objective simple.
 Allocate a time limit.
 This will enable you to keep the random brainstorming activity under control and on track.

-For creativity, planning, presentations, decision-making, and organizing your ideas
+For creativity, planning, presentations, decision-making, and organising your ideas

 Personal brainstorming - just by yourself - is very useful for the start of any new project, especially if you can be prone to put things off until tomorrow.